D4wnstar/aetherwisp/Electromagnetism/Classical electrodynamics/Poynting's theorem.md

 where we used the [[Divergence theorem|divergence theorem]].
 This final expression in commonly known as **Poynting's theorem**:
 $$\boxed{P=-\frac{ \partial  }{ \partial t } \int_{V}u(\mathbf{r})\ d\tau-\oint_{S}\mathbf{S}\cdot d\mathbf{a}}$$

+[^1]: *Where* the energy is stored is a whole other problem.
+Electrodynamics alone does not give a really satisfactory answer and you could realistically place it anywhere, be it in fields, matter or charges, but since field theory relies on this, it is best to think of it as being stored in the fields.

-[^1]: Please do not say this in front of a mathematician if you value your life.
+[^2]: Please do not say this in front of a mathematician if you value your life.